wtraylor/modular_megafauna_model/docs/design.md

 This level of aggregation is therefore **temporal across days**.

 3) The third level of aggregation takes place in \ref Fauna::Output::Aggregator.
-Here, the accumulated temporal averages from the simulation units are combined in spatial aggregation units (\ref Fauna::Datapoint::aggregation_unit).
+Here, the accumulated temporal averages from the simulation units are combined in spatial aggregation units (\ref Fauna::Output::Datapoint::aggregation_unit).
 This level of aggregation is therefore **spatial across habitats**.

 For the latter two aggregation levels the function \ref Fauna::Output::CombinedData::merge() is used.